 Dynamic: The system will allocate which ports to use when opening a TCP connection.
 The reason for doing this is to avoid using the same ports for subsequent calls, as some firewalls consider this as a sign of attack.
 When Dynamic is selected, the H.323 ports used are from 11000 to 20999.
 Once 20999 is reached they restart again at 11000.
 The ports are automatically selected by the system within the given range.
 Firewall administrators should not try to deduce which ports are used when, as the allocation schema within the mentioned range may change without any further notice.

 Static: When set to Static the ports are given within a static predefined range [5555-6555].

 HttpClient settings

 HttpClient Mode

-Allow or prohibit the sending of data to an external HTTP(S) server using HTTP(S) Post and HTTP(S) Put requests.
+Allow or prohibit communication with an external HTTP(S) server using HTTP(S) requests and responses.